ibm-cloud-docs/pattern-pvs-ibmi-resiliency/resiliency-design.md

 - CG Services to create and delete CGs, add and remove volumes, stop and start, and so on.

-- Volume services to create, delete, and retype enabled to support mirrored volumes
+- Volume services to create, delete, and retype enabled to support mirrored volumes.

 - Virtual machines services to deploy, delete, attach, detach, clone, and snapshot for mirrored volumes.